GSA/sam-design-system-site/src/_static/features/Accessibility.md

 ## 508 compliance design approach

-Design components that take accessibility into account.
+Designed components that take accessibility into account.
+No component should be designed in ways that are incompatible for accessibility tools.